verboompj/Other/nfsblob.md

 Using 8 nodes (E4DS_V4) again a very decent outcome:
 Interestingly one of the 8 nodes was able to push 253MBps average on the 100Gb file, pushing the all server average to 168.5Mbps.
 Each node hits at least the 150MBps or higher, even with 8 servers hitting the same container.

+Example output on one of the 8 nodes:
 ![Screenshot](https://github.com/verboompj/Other/blob/master/Pictures/node7.PNG)